(source)

 This RFC builds extensively on the available ideas put forward in RFC-1.

-Additionally, I want to express a special thanks to Samuel Haefner and Shahar Dobzinski for fruitful discussions and helping me structure my thoughts.
+Additionally, I want to express a special thanks to Samuel Haefner, Shahar Dobzinski, and Alistair Stewart for fruitful discussions and helping me structure my thoughts.